remix-run/remix/docs/tutorials/jokes.md

 Awesome!
 We're ready to handle errors and it didn't complicate our happy path one bit! 🎉

-Oh, and don't you love how just like with the `ErrorBoundary`, it's all contextual?
-So the rest of the app continues to function just as well.
+Oh, and don't you love how like with the `ErrorBoundary`, it's all contextual?
+So the rest of the app continues to function as well.
 Another point for user experience 💪

 You know what, while we're adding catch boundaries.
 Why don't we improve the `app/routes/jokes/$jokeId.tsx` route a bit by allowing users to delete the joke if they own it.
 If they don't, we can give them a 401 error in the catch boundary.